top of page

 If obstructive sleep apnea or significant airway restriction is suspected, medical evaluation is essential.
 Myofunctional therapy supports functional patterns but does not replace CPAP, oral appliance therapy, or surgical management when indicated.

-What Contributes to
+What Contributes to:

 Adult Oral Dysfunction?